What is Chondromalacia Patellae?

 Chondromalacia Patellae, by definition, means “soft cartilage under the kneecap”.

 Chondromalacia is due to an irritation of the undersurface of the kneecap.
 The undersurface of the kneecap, or patella, is covered with a layer of smooth cartilage.
 This cartilage normally glides effortlessly across the knee during bending of the joint.
-However, in some individuals with malalignment issues, the kneecap tends to rub against one side of the knee joint, and the cartilage surface become irritated, and knee pain is the result.
+However, in some individuals with malalignment issues, the kneecap tends to rub against one side of the knee joint.
+The cartilage surface becomes irritated, and knee pain is the result.

 Patellofemoral Pain Syndrome

 Chondromalacia patellae is a subgroup of conditions that cause kneecap pain.
 These conditions fall under the Patellofemoral Pain Syndrome conditions.

 The most common occurrence occur with sporting individuals; however, it can affect any member of the population.
 It is common in football, cyclists, rowers, tennis, ballet, equestrian, gymnasts, volleyball, weightlifting, skiers, snowboarders and runners.
 In other words, any sport that involves running, jumping, squatting and landing.

 Plus, the non-sporting person can even experience kneecap pain when descending or ascending stairs.

 The condition usually results from acute injury to the patella joint surface or chronic friction between the patella and the groove in the femur (thigh bone).
 It passes as the knee bends.